This easy, homemade Pineapple-Maple Ham Glaze will make the perfect caramelized candy coating on ham!

 - 1/4 teaspoon cinnamon

 - In a medium pot, heat butter over medium heat for 1 minute.
-Add maple syrup, brown sugar, soy sauce, pineapple juice, garlic powder, mustard, and spices.
-Increase heat, bring to a high simmer.
-Stirring often.
+Add maple syrup, brown sugar, soy sauce, pineapple jelly, mustard, and spices.

 - Reduce heat and let glaze simmer on low until it starts to thicken.
-The mixture should coat the back of a spoon.
+The mixture should resemble syrup and coat the back of a spoon.

 - Once the glaze reaches this consistency, remove the pot from heat and let the mixture cool for 10 minutes or so.
-Apply to ham as needed.
+Apply to ham as directed.